Despite the presence of two additional grapes, this Malbec is recognisably Argentinian Malbec

 and is good with hearty food like fatty steaks and rich sauces

-Given the 15% ABV it is a good idea to decant or aerate the wine to tone the alcohol down a little.
+It is a good idea to decant or aerate the wine to allow all the aroms and flavours to come out.
 Read more on decanting

 Luigi Bosca Gala 1 is a jet black red blend with medium intensity and very good brightness.
 It shows a complex bouquet of liquorice, black olives and tobacco on the nose.
 The sweet and elegant nature of this wine contributes to a modern profile on the palate.
 It is harmonic, with ripen tannins, full-bodied and persistence, and subtle vanilla and spicy memory with long finish.